 The gardens surrounding the estate are just as beautiful as the house.
 They include the bluff top garden, native American garden, butterfly garden, herb garden, and cactus & succulent gardens.
 The Ocean Terrace, originally a lawn with a small tile patio, is now covered with cement and features one of the best views in San Clemente.
 The gardens also feature a small amphitheater terrace.

 Casino San Clemente

-Casino San Clemente, although not built by Hansen, is another fine example his vision of a Spanish Village By The Sea.
-Built-in 1937 Casino San Clemente featured big band sounds, dancing, and live radio broadcasts.
-Over the years the Casino has been used a coast guard station, Moose Lodge, and dinner theatre.
+Although not built by Hansen, Casino San Clemente is another fine example of his Spanish Village By The Sea vision.
+Built in 1937, Casino San Clemente featured big band sounds, dancing, and live radio broadcasts.
+Over the years, the Casino has been used as a coast guard station, Moose Lodge, and dinner theatre.
 Today the restored building is used for events and weddings.
 140 West Avenida Pico, San Clemente.
 Website.

 Casa Romantica Cultural Center and Gardens are located at 415 Avenida Granada.
 Open to the public Tuesday through Sunday.
 Website.
 San Clemente Community Center is located at 100 N Calle Seville.
 Ole Hansen Beach Club is located at 105 Avenida Pico, San Clemente.